ngbp/ngbp/README.md

   |  |- angular-bootstrap/
   |  |- bootstrap/
   |  |- placeholders/
+  |- build.config.js
   |- Gruntfile.js
   |- module.prefix
   |- module.suffix
   |- package.json
 ```

-What follows is a brief description of each entry, but all directories contain
+What follows is a brief description of each entry, but most directories contain
 their own `README.md` file with additional documentation, so browse around to
 learn more.